CassandriaTayFernandez/sorghum_panicle_association/README.md

 # sorghum_panicle_association
-Haplotype dissection of panicle count associations in sorghum using crosshap
+Scripts for the paper: Haplotype dissection of panicle count associations in sorghum